amethyst/rustrogueliketutorial/book/src/chapter_10.md

 }
 ```

 If this sees a `Confused` component, it decrements the timer.
 If the timer hits 0, it removes it.
-It then returns, making the monster
+It then returns, making the monster skip its turn.

 **The source code for this chapter may be found [here](https://github.com/thebracket/rustrogueliketutorial/tree/master/chapter-10-ranged)**